 Following ankle trauma, infection, or even a failed ankle replacement, there is often significant bone loss around the ankle.
 We approach these limb salvage situations with ankle reconstruction and simultaneous bone lengthening.

-While ankle arthritis is often treated with fusion, we also offer ankle joint preservation surgery using ankle distraction and stem cell injection.
+While ankle arthritis is often treated with fusion, we also offer ankle joint preservation surgery using ankle distraction and cell therapy injections.

 Congenital deformities of the foot including short toes (brachymetatarsia) can be reconstructed with metatarsal bone lengthening.